-One of my all time Cupcake flavour combinations has to be Lemon and Blueberry.
-I’ve experimented with various recipes before but tend to fall back on my old faithful plain mix which never seems to let me down.
+One of my all time favourite flavour combinations has to be lemon and blueberry.
+I’ve experimented with various recipes before but tend to fall back on my old faithful mix which never seems to let me down.
 All you ever need to remember is that all 4 main ingredients should weigh the same.
-So 2 eggs should roughly be 110g and therefore the flour, caster sugar and butter should be the same.
+So 2 medium eggs should roughly be 110g and therefore the flour, caster sugar and butter should be the same.
 I weighed the eggs once just to satisfy my curiosity and after that I now just do everything at 110g.

 Makes Approx Small 12 Cupcakes